AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Terms query.md

 # Terms query

 This query is similar to term query.
 However, terms query supports multiple terms.
 This query is also similar to the SQL IN operator.
-A row of data is returned if one of the keywords matches the field value.
+A row of data is returned if one of the keywords matches field values.
 Terms query is equivalent to the IN operator in SQL statements.

 ## Prerequisites